Are you looking for a bid strategy that focuses on conversions?

 How they differ from each other?

-Target CPA or Target cost per action is a strategy that gives priority to the conversion price that you set.
+- Target CPA or Target cost per action is a strategy that gives priority to the cost of each conversion that you set.
 And it won’t put your advertisement budget at too much risk.

 In addition, it is used by new businesses that want to promote their brands as soon as possible within a short period of time.